-Students who qualify for resident status should file an for the term they plan to attend, with required documentation at the appropriate university office prior to the published end of the add/drop period for regular semester-length courses.
+Students who qualify for resident status should file an application for residency for the term they plan to attend, with required documentation at the appropriate university office prior to the published end of the add/drop period for regular semester-length courses.

 The following is a summary of the Board of Regents policy to determine whether you are eligible for resident tuition.
 Students eligible for Alaska resident tuition must be United States citizens or eligible non-citizens and include those who: